minlaxz/gitlab/README.md

 > docker-image: `docker:20.10.16`

 We are using DIND so we need to set the flags
-- privileged (runner with full access)
+- privileged (runner will get full access to the repository)
 - network_mode (to see gitlab-instance from gitlab-runner DIND)

 Otherwise, CI will fail like this